KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

 #### GpuOverrideDispatchCreateShaderModule

-This function is called from CreateShaderModule and can't really be called from one of the decomposed functions because it replaces the SPIR-V, which requires modifying the bytecode passed down to the driver.
+This function is called from PreCallRecordCreateShaderModule.
 This routine sets up to call the SPIR-V optimizer to run the "BindlessCheckPass", replacing the original SPIR-V with the instrumented SPIR-V which is then used in the call down the chain to CreateShaderModule.